Coffee farm in Nicaragua

 Traceability is an important part of our sustainability work and a key requirement for verifying coffee as sustainable.
 In a nutshell, it means tracing and consistently monitoring the entire journey coffee makes from the farm where the beans are cultivated to the cafés and retailers that sell our coffee.

 Close, comprehensive cooperation with our partners in the countries of origin is essential for ensuring traceability.
 The better we know the origin of our coffee, the more information we get about the quality of the raw coffee we use as well as the ethics of our supply chain.
-Together with our partners, we are continuously developing the operations and traceability of the entire supply chain.
+Together with our partners, we are continuously developing the sustainability, profitability and resilience of coffee cultivation and the entire production chain.

 Coffee travels a long way to reach us